coq/coq/doc/sphinx/language/core/records.rst

 .. flag:: Printing Records

-   If set, use the record syntax (shown above) as the default display format.
+   When this :term:`flag` is on (this is the default), use the record syntax (shown above) as the default display format.

 You can override the display format for specified types by adding entries to these tables:

 .. table:: Printing Record @qualid

-   Specifies a set of qualids which are displayed as records.
+   This :term:`table` specifies a set of qualids which are displayed as records.
 Use the :cmd:`Add` and :cmd:`Remove` commands to update the set of qualids.

 .. table:: Printing Constructor @qualid

-   Specifies a set of qualids which are displayed as constructors.
+   This :term:`table` specifies a set of qualids which are displayed as constructors.
 Use the :cmd:`Add` and :cmd:`Remove` commands to update the set of qualids.

 This syntax can also be used for pattern matching.